 The task is quite easy, but this document in intended to highlight what to expect before and after your flight.
 The flight parent role begins and ends at the airport!
-There is no transportation of dogs required.
+There is no transportation of dogs required beyond the airport.

 What airlines are good?

 Not all airlines have equal philosophies with rescue dogs.
 Here are our preferences, in order as we navigate these covid-affected times!

 - Air Canada – The Good: Offers free spots to registered rescue orgs accepted into their program.
 Also great for sending crates to Mexico!
 The Bad: Maximum of 2 dogs per passenger.
 Has heat/cold embargos where dogs can’t fly.

 - Aeromexico – The Good: Allows 10 dogs per flight.
 The Bad: $250 per dog kennel.
 Not affordable option to return empty crates to shelter.

 - Sunwing – does not allow dogs on flights.